What Rights Do Self-Employed Workers Have?

 Understanding your rights as a small business owner or self-employed worker in the UK is crucial for protection, empowerment, and success.
 With the gig economy reshaping work, grasping its unique challenges and opportunities is vital.
 Freelancers, contractors, or part of the gig workforce know your rights and legal protections for a strong defence against pitfalls.

 It’s essential to be clear on the different employment statuses in the UK and how they relate to you or your employees.
 Suppose you’re a self-employed worker in the UK dealing with an issue pertaining to contract breaches, or you feel that you have been treated unfairly.
-In that case, our experienced team of employment law solicitors can help.
+In that case, our experienced team of employment law and small business solicitors can help.